Background and activities

 - Occupational research

-- The optimal balance between physical behaviours and sleep among workers
+- The interplay between physical behaviours and sleep quality

-- The influence of insomnia on prognosis of chronic pain
+- Insomnia symptoms and prognosis of chronic low back pain

 Scientific, academic and artistic work